Open-Hub-Community/.github/profile/README.md

 **Open Hub Community** is a thriving community dedicated to fostering open-source collaboration, enhancing coding skills, and bridging the gap between academic knowledge and real-world applications.
 We aim to create an inclusive environment where developers, learners, and tech enthusiasts can grow together through workshops, hackathons, and open-source projects.

+## 🚀 Join the OpenHub GitHub Organization

+Want to become a part of **OpenHub**?
+Simply join us by raising an issue to receive an invitation!

+Click [here](https://github.com/Open-Hub-Community/Support/issues/new?assignees=&labels=invite+me+to+the+community&projects=&template=invitation.yml&title=Please+invite+me+to+the+Open+Hub+Community+Organization) to raise an issue with the label **"invite me to the community"**.
+Once it's reviewed, you'll get an invitation to join our GitHub Organization.

+After accepting the invitation, make sure to make your membership public so it appears on your GitHub profile.
+You can do this by visiting the [OpenHub People page](https://github.com/orgs/Open-Hub-Community/people), finding your name, and selecting the **Public** option from the dropdown next to your name.

+We can’t wait to have you with us!

 ## 🌟 What We’re All About

 OpenHub focuses on: